mwt/matthewthom.as/_posts/2021-03-22-war-of-attrition-complete-information.md

 G_{-i}(t) = 1 - \exp \left( \int _0^t \frac{ \ell'_i(z) }{ f_i(z) - \ell_i(z) } dz \right).
 $$

 One might be concerned that the above expression may not satisfy the properties of a distribution function.
-For example, it may be decreasing or $$ \lim_{t \to \infty} G_{-i}(t) \neq 1 $$.
+For example, it may be decreasing or $\lim_{t \to \infty} G_{-i}(t) \neq 1$.
 This is not the case.
 The function is strictly increasing because the term inside the integral is negative.
 Assumption 2.4 guarantees that the distribution approaches one.
 However, it never reaches one at any time.
 So, the support is unbounded.
 Another way to see this is to note that the survival function is

 $$
 S_{-i}(t) = \exp \left( \int _0^t \frac{ \ell'_i(z) }{ f_i(z) - \ell_i(z) } dz \right) > 0.